Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Both tools are easy to use, although Semrush often gives more data, making it difficult to get to grips with.
 Both have easy-to-navigate menus, so finding your way around doesn't need to be too much of a struggle.

-Although each of these tools is fully comprehensive and lets you do most things that you need to in terms of SEO and marketing, API access allows you to integrate different applications so that you can out of the software what you need.
+Although each of these tools is fully comprehensive and lets you do most things that you need to in terms of SEO and marketing efforts, API access allows you to integrate different applications like Google search console so that you can out of the software what you need.

 To make use of any of Ahrefs API functions, you need to be on one of their paid subscription options.